-Most park visitors won't come looking for a history lesson.
-But they may accept an invitation to learn about a story that resonates with them, especially if they feel welcome and at ease in the environment.
+Most park visitors won't come looking for a history lesson. resonates with them, especially if they feel welcome and at ease in the environment.

 It's important to recognize that community relationships and trust are built over time.
 Interpretive goals for first-time visitors may simply be to spark curiosity about the site and its stories, encouraging them to come back to learn more.